-The 8 Most Common Types of Grass in North Carolina
+The 8 Top Choices for Your Lawn in North Carolina

 Warm-season grasses are ideal for the South, growing their fullest from July to September when temperatures reach 85°F–95°F. These varieties grow when the soil temperatures stay above 60°F–65°F. They’ll usually enter dormancy after the first fall frost, turning brown when the soil temperature dips below 50°F.

 In parts of the Piedmont area and across the eastern side of North Carolina, warm-season grass is a must.
 It can handle the higher average temperatures of the lower regions and stay resilient in an extended drought and high-stress conditions.
 Choose different varieties for better cold-hardiness and shade or moisture tolerance to suit your unique needs.